 According to our guide, the part of the cave we trekked on is one kilometer long.
 It took us around three hours to complete so.

 Apart from the wonderful sights inside, the story of the cave is another fascinating takeaway.
 According to our guide, it is named after a giant named Aran who lived on the cave.
 Aran is said to be responsible for the disappearance of thousands of construction workers during the 1900s.
 He allegedly feasted on them.
 Interesting story, right?
 Better hear the complete version of the story from the local guides once you visit the cave.

 When we were standing at the hanging bridge, our guide pointed to us a rocky part of a mountain.
 He said that this is the exposed head of Aran.
 Well, it seemed like so.

 Some Important Reminders:

 - Bring with you extra clothing and shoes.
 As I mentioned earlier, expect to get wet and muddy.

-- For convenience, you should arrive to the cave early since it can only accommodate few groups at a time.
+- For convenience, you should arrive at the cave early since it can only accommodate a few groups at a time.
 During peak hours, high chance is that you would need to wait for hours before your turn.